 Capsules

-Oral TRT is probably one of the most convenient forms of TRT.
-No injecting, no messy creams, just a couple of capsules twice a day.
-Newer preparations, like Kyzatrex®, are much safer on the liver, reducing the risk of side effects.
+Some men prefer capsules because there is no injecting or messy creams, just a couple of capsules twice a day.
+Newer preparations are much safer on the liver, reducing the risk of side effects.

-Kyzatrex® is taken twice a day and is effective for most men.
-One of the main drawbacks is that it doesn’t come cheap.
-You can expect it to set you back £80 to £180 per month, depending on the dose you need.
+Capsules are usually taken twice a day and are effective for most men.
+You can expect to pay about £80 to £180 per month, depending on the dose you need.

 Pros of oral TRT: